AcademyPgh/StarterKit/OSX/README.md

   * You MUST check the first checkbox: `Core .NET` on this list:
   * <img width="799" alt="Visual Studio installer" src="https://user-images.githubusercontent.com/1461735/188691505-3c9a1a3c-0f11-4279-92e3-18e44ebf431a.png">
   * You can ignore the `Android SDK instance error`
+  * Log in with a free Microsoft account (use the same one you used for Teams)

 ## check to make sure everything works